Compton, California Therapists

 Despite the young age of the people living in Compton, California, with a median of 25 years old, the poverty rate is 25.5%.
 The abundance of minority groups and non-English speakers may contribute to the health of the inhabitants of Compton.

 Approximately 40% of the minority group are homeless, increasing the likelihood of the following disorders.

 - Posttraumatic stress disorder (PTSD)

 Being 20% more likely to experience these problems is potentially a result of their increased experience of certain factors, such as exposure to violence, that amplify the risk of developing mental health conditions.
 Compton, California is 30.6% African American, giving these statistics visible effects in the city.

-Compton, California compared to the county it is in (and the rest of California) has a larger percentage of people who have little interest going out and who feel down, depressed, or hopeless, which are common signs of depression.
+Compared to the county it is in (and the rest of California), Compton, California has a larger percentage of people who have little interest in going out and feel down, depressed, or hopeless, which are common signs of depression.
 People in Compton also report increased instances of poor appetite or overeating, both triggers of eating disorders.
 More residents of the city have trouble concentrating, a deficit that signals potential ADHD.
 Those in Compton, lastly, have more thoughts that they would be better off dead, which are categorized as suicidal thoughts and can lead to suicidal ideations or attempts.

 Mental Health Resources in Compton

 The poverty rates and high number of uninsured people make it difficult to receive the help that individuals need.
 Next, there are only 272 mental disorder professionals per 100,000 people in Compton.
 With psychiatric admissions increasing by 30% from 2010-2015 in the state of California, one problem in Compton is the lack of professionals and beds to care for all the mentally ill.
 The director of Outpatient Mental Health and Addiction Medicine called for “more integrated, collaborated care,” linking poverty and minority groups with a decreased likelihood of receiving treatment.